 The eligibility requirements for these funds follows the same requirements and process as the annual capitalization grant.
 EPA has expressed that infrastructure projects for disadvantaged communities are priority.
 The funds have a mandated subsidy (principal forgiveness (PF)) of 49% and 51% low interest loan.
-The Louisiana DWRLF annual allotment for the General Supplemental Fund is \$26,930,000 in Year 1 and this will increase thru Year 2-5.
+The Louisiana DWRLF annual allotment for the General Supplemental Fund is \$28,744,000 in Year 2 and this will increase thru Year 3-5.
 The interest rate for the loan portion of projects will be at 2.45% (same as our annual capitalization grant interest rate).
+Consolidation projects are eligible for up to 100% forgiveness.